AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 • Reliability

 Thousands of businesses trust AWS due to its high reliability.
-The company operates 60 availability zones in 20 regions, and 4 more regions with another 12 zones will soon become available.
-When one availability zones fails, others within the same region take over so that the web app users never notice the breakdown.
+The company operates 105 availability zones in 33 regions.
+When one availability zone fails, others within the same region take over so that the web app users never notice the breakdown.
 This developed infrastructure allows Amazon Web Services to be the most reliable provider of cloud computing services worldwide.

 • Scalability

 Is your business growing rapidly?
 The capability of your Amazon cloud services can be expanded in minutes with just a few clicks.
 Has your business experienced a temporary slowdown?
 You don’t have to pay for resources you aren’t currently using.
-Amazon Web Services are customizable to the actual needs of the business.
+Amazon Web Services offer scalable cloud solutions and are customizable to the actual needs of the business.

 • Security